-We have years of experience in the industry, and we have helped many people get the compensation they deserve for this type of claim.
-You can reach us on 0800 073 8801 for more information on what we do, how we help and whether we can help you.
+Our solicitors have years of experience in the industry and have helped many people get the compensation they deserve for this type of claim.
+You can reach our advisors on 0800 073 8801 for more information on what we do, how we help, and whether our solicitors can help you make a successful claim.
 But, before you do this, make sure you read on to find out everything you need to know if you have been sacked for an injury at work.
 Some of it may be completely new information, whilst other pieces may be things you are aware of.
-For ease of browsing, we’ve broken this down into sections that you can click on to take you straight to what you would like to know.

 Select A Section